-I'm buying a new build house in Hatch End with a loan from HSBC Bank.
-The sellers would not reduce the amount so I negotiated five thousand pounds worth of extras instead.
-The sale representative told me not to tell my solicitor about this extras as it will put at risk my loan with the lender.
-Do I keep my lawyer in the dark?.
+I'm purchasing a new build house in Hatch End with a loan from Virgin Money.
+The builders would not reduce the price so I negotiated five thousand pounds worth of fixtures and fittings instead.
+The property agent told me not reveal to my lawyer about the deal as it may put at risk my mortgage with Virgin Money.
+Is this normal?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.